 How long will my divorce take?

 Your divorce is as unique as your marriage, and can get complicated, fast.
 Having an experienced Florida divorce lawyer on your side is invaluable.
-The timeline and type of your divorce really depends on the nature of your relationship with your soon-to-be ex as well as other factors, such as finances, children, and more.
-For a contested Petition, once the Florida petition for dissolution of marriage is filed, the process begins by granting the other party (the one getting served the divorce papers) 20 days to respond.
+The timeline and type of your divorce really depends on the nature of your relationship with your soon-to-be ex as well as other factors, such as the complexity of your finances, whether you have minor children, and more.
+For a contested Petition for Dissolution of Marriage, once the Florida petition for dissolution of marriage is filed, the process begins by granthe other party (the one getting served the divorce papers) 20 days to respond.

 Chaykin Law Group- Florida Divorce Lawyers